Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning

-\Ref{Marzani:2017mva} presented calculations that complement those in \Refs{Frye:2016okc,Frye:2016aiz}.
-While only performing the resummation to NLL accuracy, \Ref{Marzani:2017mva} included effects from the finite value of the soft drop parameter $\zcut$.
-These predictions have also seen significant interest from experiment, and already, CMS has measured the mMDT groomed jet mass \cite{CMS-PAS-SMP-16-010}.
-As they are unfolded measurements, they were directly compared to the theoretical predictions from both \Refs{Frye:2016okc,Frye:2016aiz} and \Ref{Marzani:2017mva} with agreement within uncertainties.
-Detailed comparisons can be found in Ref.~\cite{CMS-PAS-SMP-16-010}.
 As theoretical and experimental techniques improve in the future, these comparisons will enable quantitative and detailed studies of jet properties.
 Further precision jet substructure predictions will utilize mMDT, soft drop, or related grooming techniques to eliminate the effects of NGLs and other contamination.
 Some promising directions will be discussed in Sec.~\ref{sec:newfronts}.